What does a world full of intentional, grateful, multi-passionate, and purpose-driven people look like?

 I'm Flawed, and That's OK

-I've been a lot of things in my thirty-six years and you can click here to get the full story.
+I've been a lot of things over the years and you can click here to get the full story.

 For example, I'm proud to be a connector, hubby, papa, multipotentialite, minimalist, Primal/Paleo dude, atheist, community-builder, spreadsheet fanatic, and extrovert.

 (If you're like most of my family and friends who aren't these things, we can totally still be pals.)

 I'm jazzed that 100,000s have eagerly listened to my podcast and the multipotentialite movement I'm deep into is booming.

 But it ain't all sunshine, lollipops, and rainbows.

 - I'm not proud of my current sugar binging issues.

 - I accidentally slip back into “Click here, I'm awesome!” mode because I often want to hide my worst behind my best.

 - I fear that you'll think less of me when you learn how rich I am or that my wife, Melinda, pays most of the bills for our family of four while I live my “hugs and thank yous are enough for me” lifestyle.